MohamedNasifK/portfolio-website/README.md

 # 🌐 Personal Portfolio Website

 ## 📌 About
-This is my personal portfolio website designed to showcase my skills, projects, and professional experience as a developer.
+This is my personal portfolio website designed to showcase my skills, projects and professional experience as a developer.

 ## 🚀 Features
 - Responsive design